Last updated on : 01 Dec, 2025

 Naukasana is a yoga asana that takes its name from its resemblance to a boat.
 The term “Naukasana” is derived from the Sanskrit words “Nauka”, meaning boat, and “Asana”, meaning posture.
 In this pose, the body forms a V-shape, with the torso and legs lifted off the ground and the arms extended parallel to the floor.
-Naukasana is highly regarded for its ability to strengthen the back and abdominal muscles, tone the leg and arm muscles, and stimulate the digestive organs, including the liver, pancreas, and kidneys.
-Additionally, this asana is beneficial for improving balance and mental clarity, and it is often recommended for its therapeutic effects on various health conditions, such as hernias and digestive issues.
+Naukasana is known for its potential to strengthen the back and abdominal muscles, tone the leg and arm muscles, and gently stimulate the digestive organs.
+Additionally, this asana may be beneficial for improving balance and mental clarity.

 To practice Naukasana effectively, follow these steps: